 Foods: citrus fruits, strawberries, peppers, broccoli.

-Function: vitamin C is essential for the formation of collagen.
+Function: vitamin C is essential for collagen formation.
 It stimulates the production of procollagen, a precursor of collagen, by activating the enzymes involved in collagen synthesis.
 Vitamin C also acts as a powerful antioxidant, reducing free radical damage to collagen.
 Our collagen powder contains vitamin C as a co-factor for extra good absorption.

 2. Amino acids